 Current Situation

-Nonrevenue water refers to water that has been produced but is “lost” before reaching the consumer, either through leaks or because of metering inaccuracies.
-Currently, NRW management process is mostly reactive.
-It is estimated that in the United States alone, reducing NRW losses by half would generate $2.9 billion and provide water to an additional 90 million residents.
+Smart water systems consist of IoT-enabled sensors that collect real-time data and can be used to optimize water facilities by detecting leaks, monitoring how water is distributed, monitoring overflow, and identifying maintenance issues.
+Nonrevenue water (NRW) refers to water that has been produced but is “lost” before reaching the consumer, either through leaks or because of metering inaccuracies.
+It is estimated that, in the United States alone, reducing NRW losses by half would generate $2.9 billion and provide water to an additional 90 million residents.

 Goals and Objectives